CodeMind-s/Final-Year-Research-25-26J-431/README.md

-# Brinex - Traveller Platform Server
+# Brinex - Server

-A microservices-based travel platform built with NestJS and Nx monorepo.
+A microservices-based platform built with NestJS and Nx monorepo.

 ## Overview